Injury and Violence Prevention Data Projects

 Drug overdose deaths continue to rise in Minnesota.
 In 2016, the number of drug overdose deaths was nearly six times higher than in 2000.
 Prescription opioids and methadone continue to account for the greatest number of fatal overdoses, with 194 deaths in 2016.
 The fatal drug overdose epidemic is not limited to opioids – overdose deaths increased in almost all drug categories from 2015 to 2016, revealing an urgent public health problem.

-In response to this crisis, the Minnesota Department of Health (MDH) launched the Minnesota Drug Overdose and Substance Use Pilot Surveillance System (MNDOSA) at select hospitals to track all emergency department-treated and in-patient admissions cases of recreational drug use, both fatal and nonfatal.
+In response to this crisis, the Minnesota Department of Health (MDH) launched the Minnesota Drug Overdose and Substance Use Pilot Surveillance Activity (MNDOSA) at select hospitals to track all emergency department-treated and in-patient admissions cases of recreational drug use, both fatal and nonfatal.

 This new system helps: